rakeshbangla41/exploratory_data_analysis/EDA on Marketing Campaign Dataset/README.md

 a) Pandas and NumPy for data analysis and manipulation
 b) Matplotlib and Seaborn for data visualization

+I have uploaded the Python notebook (.ipynb file)

 ### What I have learned by doing this project: